tobijahu/one-time-access/README.md

 * ota-ssh-client.sh

 ### Configure Lighttpd
 The configuration of the webserver is crucial to the thought behind one-time-access.
 First you will need to configure lighttpd such that only ciphers are supported that are not broken.
-So you may configure your `/etc/lighttpd/lighttpd.conf` so that port 443 connections are encrypted with the following settings.
+So you may configure your `/etc/lighttpd/lighttpd.conf` so that you webserver only serves port 443 connections.
+So modify the server.port entry from ```server.port = 80``` to ```server.port = 443```.
+Then add the following settings at the end of the file to configure encryption.
 ```
 # Verschlüsselung hinzufügen
-$SERVER["socket"] == ":443" {
 ssl.engine = "enable",
 ssl.pemfile = "/etc/lighttpd/certs/lighttpd.pem",
 # Weitere Einstellungen zur Absicherung:
 #ssl.use-compression = "disable", #this is disabled at compile time since 1.4.28
 ssl.use-sslv2 = "disable",
 ssl.use-sslv3 = "disable",
 ssl.cipher-list = "EECDH+AESGCM:EDH+AESGCM:AES128+EECDH:AES128+EDH",
 ssl.dh-file = "/etc/lighttpd/certs/dhparam.pem",
 ssl.ec-curve = "secp384r1",
 ssl.ca-file = "/etc/lighttpd/certs/lets-encrypt-x3-cross-signed.pem",
-}

 # HTTP_Strict_Transport_Security
 server.modules += ( "mod_setenv" )